meilisearch/specifications/text/0034-telemetry-policies.md

 ##### Number of indexes per DB
 Discovery metric for federated search feature.

-##### Number of documents per indexes
+##### Number of documents per index
-Discovery metric to know the average number of documents are stored in an index.
+Discovery metric to know the average number of documents stored in an index.

 ##### Geographical server distribution, CPU server distribution, RAM server distribution, Disk server distribution
 Discovery metrics to choose more relevant data centers over the world for the SaaS cloud platform.
 Will also be used in order to perform price studies analysis.

 For the Geographical Server Distribution we need to make a call to a third-party like http://ip-api.com/json/113.14.168.85 to get `Country`, `City` and `Provider` at MeiliSearch launch.

-Staying transparent is important to us, which is why the metrics will be explained in details on a change log, blog post and a dedicated documentation page.
+Staying transparent is important to us, which is why the metrics will be explained in detail in a change log, blog post and a dedicated documentation page.

 For the CPU, RAM and DISK metrics, we can use an internal system stat method to get this information.